Chevron evacuates Venezuela executives following staff arrests

 Chevron executives have had high-level meetings with Venezuelan government officials this week, said two of the people familiar with the matter.

-Chevron and other firms aim to avoid a repeat of what happened to Exxon Mobil Corp (XOM.N) and ConocoPhillips (COP.N) in Venezuela in 2007, when the government of then-President Hugo Chavez expropriated their assets after they could not reach an agreement to convert their projects into PDVSA-controlled joint ventures.
+Chevron and other firms aim to avoid a repeat of what happened to Exxon Mobil Corp and ConocoPhillips in Venezuela in 2007, when the government of then-President Hugo Chavez expropriated their assets after they could not reach an agreement to convert their projects into PDVSA-controlled joint ventures.

 “No company can leave because it would lose the assets,” said a former negotiator of Exxon’s 2007 exit from Venezuela.
 “At this point, there are just a few options.”